+Schematic of the physical processes impacting the PCAPS

-While the meteorological factors that dominate the setup, maintenance, and demise of PCAPs in the western US are well known, the complex thermodynamic, radiative, and dynamical processes underway in specific basins and valleys are not well understood, analyzed, or forecasted during PCAP episodes.
+While the meteorological factors that dominate the setup, maintenance, and demise of PCAPs in the western US are broadly known, the complex thermodynamic, radiative, and dynamical processes evolving within a PCAP in specific basins and valleys are not well documented, understood, analyzed, or forecasted during PCAP episodes.
 As illustrated in Fig. 2, the local environment, meteorological boundary-layer processes, and chemical processes are highly intertwined and need to be studied as a coupled system (Baasandorj et al. 2017, Womack et al. 2019; Faloona et al. 2020).
-The lifecycles of the meteorological and chemical characteristics and processes have been shown to vary considerably during SPCAPS.
+The lifecycles of the meteorological and chemical characteristics and processes have been shown to vary considerably during PCAPs.
 Table 1 illustrates some of the key coupled meteorological and chemical processes that vary during the PCAP lifecycle.
 Volunteer – please work on fleshing out Table 1 and adding references.
-The AQUARIUS workshop identified several key focus areas where targeted meteorological-chemical coupling observations should be conducted: Large-scale forcing, terrain flows, radiation processes (clouds, albedo, solar angle), vertical and horizontal transport and mixing processes, boundary-layer structure and layering, and clouds (wet vs dry SPCAPS) (Table 1 and Figure 2).
+The AQUARIUS workshop identified several key focus areas where targeted meteorological-chemical coupling observations should be conducted: Large-scale forcing, terrain-forced and thermally-driven flows, radiative processes and feedback (clouds, albedo, solar angle), vertical and horizontal transport and mixing processes, boundary-layer structure and layering, and clouds (wet vs dry PCAPsPCAPs) (Table 1 and Figure 2).